 Grade Level Credits Term

 10-11 1 Full Year

+Proroquisito:
-Prerequisite: 1) Successful completion of Algebra I.

-2) Successful completion of Geometry preferred.
+- 1) Successful completion of Algebra 1. - 2) Successful completion of Geometry preferred.

-Study Time Needed: 3-4 hours per week.

 This course builds connections between the algebraic, graphical, numerical, and verbal forms of problems.
 Students will simplify and solve equations (linear, quadratic, polynomial, rational, radical, exponential, logarithmic, and trigonometric), and analyze the graphs of these functions.
 Other topics include probability, statistics, and data analysis.
 Students will develop their problem-solving skills with real-world situations.